skalyaanamoorthy/PSLMs/README.md

 ## Inference Setup

-**Note: you can skip this step to demo results.
+**Note: you can now skip directly to the Analysis step (e.g. running analysis_notebooks contents) to demo results.
 This is for reproducing predictions.**

 If you have a sufficient NVIDIA GPU (tested on 3090 and A100) you can make predictions with the deep learning models.